Xstrata haggles over management as Glencore deadline nears

-LONDON Xstrata's XTA.L directors, facing a Monday deadline to deliver their verdict on Glencore's $32 billion offer, are hammering out a deal they hope will ensure the miner retains control of the combined group's board, even after the exit of its veteran boss.
+LONDON, Sept 28 Xstrata's directors, facing a Monday deadline to deliver their verdict on Glencore's $32 billion bid, are hammering out a deal they hope will ensure the miner retains control of the combined group's board, even after the exit of its veteran boss.

-All sides are working toward completing an agreement and announcing a board decision by October 1, sources familiar with the deal said on Friday.
-The struggle to reconcile wide-ranging shareholder views, to ensure the success of the current, last-ditch attempt to merge, mean Xstrata's board could still ask for more time - but several of the sources pointed to a Monday deal.
+All sides are working towards completing an agreement and announcing the board's recommendation by Oct.
+1, sources familiar with the deal said on Friday.
+However, the struggle to reconcile wide-ranging shareholder views, to ensure the success of the current, last-ditch attempt to merge, meant Xstrata's board could still ask for more time.

-"I now see an 80 percent chance a deal will be announced early on Monday", said one source familiar with the talks.

-Glencore (GLEN.L), the world's largest diversified commodities trader, bid in February for the shares in Xstrata it did not already own, launching one of the resources sector's biggest-ever takeover deals.
-But it was forced earlier this month to raise its price - offering 3.05 new shares for every share held, up from 2.8 - in an effort to rescue the tie-up after opposition from the miner's No. 2 investor, Qatar.
+Glencore, the world's largest diversified commodities trader, bid in February for the shares in Xstrata it did not already own, launching one of the resources sector's biggest ever takeover deals.
+But it was forced earlier this month to raise its price - offering 3.05 new shares for every share held, up from 2.8 - in an effort to rescue the tie-up after opposition from the miner's number two investor, Qatar.

 As Glasenberg was already due to sit on the board, Davis's departure within six months of concluding the deal leaves an empty spot - and one that is key to the balance of the 11-strong board.
 Under the original deal, Xstrata would have six board seats including the chairman, while Glencore would have five.